 - a.
 No member of the audit team that is auditing the Corporation can be hired by the Corporation for a period of one year following association with that audit. - b.
 No former employee of the independent auditor may be named an officer of the Corporation for two years following employment by the independent auditor. - c.
-The Corporation's COO or EVP, and Treasurer must approve all hires from the independent auditor. - d.
-The Corporation's COO or EVP, or Treasurer shall report annually to the Audit Committee the profile of the preceding year's hires from the independent auditor.
+The Corporation's First EVP, and EVP-CFO must approve all hires from the independent auditor. - d.
+The Corporation's First EVP, or EVP-CFO shall report annually to the Audit Committee the profile of the preceding year's hires from the independent auditor.